viksant/WalletWave/README.md

 # Disclaimer
 > WalletWave is for educational and informational purposes only.
 Always verify outputs using additional tools and your own research.

+---
+# Contributions
+> We will never solicit money from our users, but if you would like to donate to the project, here is the Solana address.
+>
+> Solana Wallet Address: 2NbHvVDjpNf8hG9aDjLom57Z1SwgH1G3wgih1amyLLzS
+>
+> Thank you so much for your support!
+Just by you using WalletWave fills my heart with joy and is contribution enough!